TIKramer/react-native-swipeable-deck/README.md

 Will render one card - here is where you create the component and styling of a single card.

 #### onSwipeLeft(item)
-What ever you want to happen on a left card swipe
+What ever you want to happen on a left card swipe- data of the currently swiped item is passed

 #### onSwipeRight(item)
-What ever you want to happen on a right card swipe
+What ever you want to happen on a right card swipe - data of the currently swiped item is passed

 #### renderNoMoreCards
 Here create component that is to be render when the user reaches the end of the deck